-The University of Kansas Libraries are now accepting nominations for the third annual Shulenburger Award for Innovation & Advocacy in Scholarly Communication.
-The award will be granted for exceptional efforts to advance innovations in open sharing and advocacy for positive change in the scholarly communication system:
+The University of Kansas Libraries are now accepting nominations for the fourth annual Shulenburger Award for Innovation & Advocacy in Scholarly Communication.
+The award will be granted for exceptional efforts to advance innovations in open sharing and advocacy for positive change in the scholarly communication system.

-- Up to two awards selected from nominations of KU Lawrence faculty/staff members and/or undergraduate or graduate students involved in a faculty-sponsored project.
+Up to two awardees will be selected from nominations of KU Lawrence faculty/staff members and/or undergraduate or graduate students involved in a faculty-sponsored project.
 KU Lawrence academic departments, research centers, or schools are also eligible for the award.

 - Awards will be between $500 and $2,500